 Have you ever said to someone, “Oh yeah, I love that movie.
 It was awesome.”

-Did you know that every time you respond like that you’re wasting a potential opportunity for a romantic connection?
+Did you know that every time you respond like that you’re wasting a potential opportunity for a an emotional connection?

 A response to a topic as basic as movie preference is a fantastic place in conversation to build value and express identity.